 Catrina M. Hacker

-I enjoy writing about neuroscience.
-Check out the writing page to read some of my recent blog-style posts.
+I am passionate about science communication and enjoy writing about neuroscience for general and scientific audiences.
+Visit the writing page to read some of my recent pieces.

 Have questions or comments?
 Feel free to reach out!